Skip to content

 The secret key for signing cookies.

-Accepts a string or an array of string
+Accepts a string or an array of strings.

 typescript